mathewgomas-alfred/mathewgomas.io/user_manual/layers_and_masks.rst

 .. note::
     You can merge all visible layers by selecting everything first :menuselection:`Layer --> Select --> Visible Layers`.
 Then Combine them all by merging :menuselection:`Layer --> Merge with Layer Below`.

-These filters and masks are accessible through the right click menu (as shown in the image below) and the Plus icon on the layer docker.
+These filters and masks are accessible through the right-click menu (as shown in the image below) and the Plus icon on the layer docker.

 .. image:: /images/layers/Layer-right-click.png